 In most county seats, the courthouse remains a major traditional landmark, often the most recognized landmark in the county.
 Usually standing on the highest point in town, and frequently surrounded by the principal local businesses and institutions, they designate the heart of a community.

 The courthouse is also a symbol of a county.
 Courthouse towers frequently appear in the logotypes of county governments and county historical societies because they instantly communicate the concept of county.
 Because they have architectural character, they add distinction to the county's image and enhance community pride.
 The old county courthouse is one building in the community that is not likely to be confused with others.
 The courthouse can be an important anchor in a downtown business district, generating foot traffic in much the same way as a department store in a retail mall.

-Though no one knows when it was actually built, that first courthouse burned in April 1853, and the legislature appropriated $1,200 to help the county build a new courthouse (Ga.
-Laws 1853-54, p.
-156).
-At some point thereafter, a new courthouse was built -- but it was burned by Union troops in November 1863 in connection with the Chattanooga campaign.
+Though no one knows when it was actually built, that first courthouse burned in April 1853, and the legislature appropriated $1,200 to help the county build a new courthouse (Georgia Laws 1853-54, page 156).
+At some point thereafter, a new courthouse was built - but it was burned by Union troops in November 1863 in connection with the Chattanooga campaign.

 It is not clear what Dade County used for the next six years, but a new courthouse was constructed in 1869.
 While a plaque at the present courthouse indicates that the 1869 courthouse burned in 1895, local newspaper articles document that the 1869 courthouse was used until torn down in 1925 to make way for a new courthouse.